 We strategically source inventory from auctions, consumers, rental car companies, OEMs and dealers.
-Consumers and auctions represent the vast majority of our inventory sources, accounting for approximately 54% and 37% of our retail inventory sold for the three months ended March 31, 2021, respectively.
+Consumers and auctions represent the vast majority of our inventory sources, accounting for approximately 65% and 23% of our retail inventory sold for the three months ended June 30, 2021, respectively, and 59% and 30% for the six months ended June 30, 2021, respectively.
 Because the quality of vehicles and associated gross margin profile vary across each channel, the mix of inventory sources has an impact on our profitability.
 We continually evaluate the optimal mix of sourcing channels and strive to source vehicles in a way that maximizes our average gross profit per unit and improves our unit economics.
 For example, purchasing vehicles at third-party auctions is competitive and, consequently, vehicle prices at third-party auctions tend to be higher than vehicle prices for vehicles sourced directly from consumers.
-Accordingly, as part of our sourcing strategy, we seek to increase the percentage of vehicle sales that we source from consumers.
-Furthermore, we are currently experiencing unprecedented market conditions, caused in part by the shortage of microchips and delays in new car manufacturing, which increases demand for used vehicles, putting downward pressure on supply and upward pressure on wholesale pricing.
-As used vehicle supply is constrained and wholesale pricing is high in traditional channels, we will continue to focus on acquiring vehicles from consumers.
+Accordingly, as part of our sourcing strategy, we have strategically increased the percentage of vehicle sales that we source from consumers.
+During the first half of 2021, we experienced unprecedented market conditions, caused in part by the shortage of microchips and delays in new car manufacturing, which increased demand for used vehicles, putting downward pressure on supply and upward pressure on wholesale pricing.
+Based on data from Cox Automotive, wholesale prices appear to have reached their peak in June and retail prices are expected to peak in the third quarter.
+It is expected that we will begin to gradually return to normal market conditions and vehicle depreciation during the second half of 2021.
+We also expect that our increased ability to inspect consumer sourced vehicles and make real time adjustments to acquisition pricing as a result of our scaling proprietary logistics operation will provide upside to our overall wholesale gross profit per unit over time.

-Our ability to increase the percentage of inventory sourced directly from consumers will depend on the popularity and success of our ecommerce platform.
-In order to continue to increase the percentage of vehicles that we source directly from consumers, we also have expanded our national marketing efforts that are focused on our Sell Us Your Car® proposition, which we believe will result in more customers gaining familiarity with our platform.
-We expect that, as consumers experience the convenience of our platform to sell or trade in their used vehicles, the percentage of inventory we source directly from consumers will continue to grow.
+In order to maintain the percentage of vehicles that we source directly from consumers, we continue to expand our national marketing efforts that are focused on our Sell Us Your Car® proposition, which we believe will result in continued popularity of our business model.

-We are also exploring third-party inventory strategies, which offers the possibility of expanding our sourcing channels through third party sellers while offering us attractive revenue models in an asset light, debt free structure.
+We are also exploring and testing third-party inventory strategies, which offers the possibility of expanding our sourcing channels through third-party sellers while offering us attractive revenue models in an asset light, debt free structure.